 - Agreement to pay the current principal balance plus half of the accrued but unpaid interest

 - Agreement to pay at least 90% of the current principal and interest balance

 An offer that is lower than any of the three standard settlement options requires approval by the U.S. Department of Education.

 There are many other factors and options to consider when you have a defaulted student loan.
 It is important to seek the advice of counsel to ensure that you are making the most advantageous decisions for handling your student loan debt.
 Let us help.

 Please keep in mind that every matter is different.
-If you have questions about your student loan debt and you would like to schedule a no-cost consultation to discuss your options, please contact our office by completing the form on this website, calling us at 954-920-5355, or emailing us at email@example.com.
+If you have questions about your student loan debt and you would like to schedule a no-cost consultation to discuss your options, please contact our office by completing our website form or calling us at (954) 280-5066.